 It also applies to members of the public or non-business organisations who sell controlled items, such as sporting groups, online sales, second-hand sales, market sellers or events.

-Regulations are being drafted and will come into effect from 1 September 2024.
+Regulations came into effect from 1 September 2024.
 Penalties apply for non-compliance.

 Yes.
 Underage staff can sell controlled items to people over 18.